This is the multi-page printable view of this section. Click here to print.

 Krkn workflow

-Kraken scenario pass/fail criteria and report
+Krkn scenario pass/fail criteria and report

 It is important to check if the targeted component recovered from the chaos injection and if the Kubernetes cluster is healthy, since failures in one component can have an adverse impact on other components.
-Kraken does this by:
+Krkn does this by:

 • Having built in checks for pod and node based scenarios to ensure the expected number of replicas and nodes are up.
 It also supports running custom scripts with the checks.